example42/example42.github.io/_posts/2022-04-13-puppet-is-acquired-and-example42-goes-back-to-the-roots.md

 My developments in Puppet code were reduced to simple maintenance activities on the existing projects, sacrificed on the altar of profit with the excuse of lack of time.

-Our business has grown well over the years, we worked with some of the biggest Puppet customers in Europe but even if our relationship was fine, the company has always had a dual nature, with the two of us working somehow in parallel without mutual interferences but also without a real common goal and direction.
+Our business has grown well over the years, we worked with some of the biggest Puppet customers in Europe but even if our relationship was fine, the company has always had a dual nature, with the two of us working somehow in parallel without mutual interferences but also without a real common goals and direction.

-Last year we decided to close the example42 GmbH company, and follow our own paths, as can read from [last blog post](https://blog.example42.com/2021/12/20/example42-gmbh-closes-business-on-31st-of-december-2021/){:target="_blank"}.
+Last year we decided to close the example42 GmbH company, and follow our own paths, as you can read from [last blog post](https://blog.example42.com/2021/12/20/example42-gmbh-closes-business-on-31st-of-december-2021/){:target="_blank"}.

 ### And now?

 So here we come to 2022, with the long tail of the pandemic and the terrible war news.

-As for many other out there, I lived the last 2 years in a sort of suspended state, completely changing my habits (from one travel a week to endless hours in front of my home computers) and reconsidering priorities and life goals.
+As for many others out there, I lived the last 2 years in a sort of suspended state, completely changing my habits (from one travel a week to endless hours in front of my home computers) and reconsidering priorities and life goals.

-The example42 name and online assets came back to my full control, now I deliver all my Puppet related activities via my company in Italy, Lab42 Srl, keeping the example42 brand.
+The example42 name and online assets have come back to my full control, now I deliver all my Puppet related activities via my company in Italy, Lab42 Srl, keeping the example42 brand.

 I brought to the extreme the flexibility I always grant to the customers I work with, some of the [services](https://example42.com/services/){:target="_blank"} I offer are really unique for the ways you can access, activate and use them: do you have a problem or something to do with Puppet?
 Send me a message, let's setup a conference call with shared screen and I can explain, guide, troubleshoot and work with you on your own Puppet setup.